 For each Item Revision involved in the acquisition, the Source region of the grid expands to present all applicable child Item Revisions and, optionally, the folder in which they reside within the source Workspace.
 For each Item Revision (parent and child alike) the following information can be presented in the Target region of the grid:

 - Revision ID – the full identifier for the Item Revision in the target Workspace, based on defined Item Naming and Revision Scheme for that Item type.

 - Folder – the destination folder in the target Workspace in which the acquired Item Revision will be created/delivered.

 - Life Cycle – the lifecycle definition defined for the parent Item.

 - Naming Scheme – the revision naming scheme defined for identifying revisions of the parent Item.

-- Note - an optional note that can be used to provide useful information about the acquisition to others, when browsing the acquired content in your managed content server.
+- Note – an optional note that can be used to provide useful information about the acquisition to others, when browsing the acquired content in your Workspace.

-- Status - the current state of the Item Revision in the target server.
+Status – the current state of the Item Revision in the target Workspace.
 Possible states are:

 Not found – the Item Revision has never been acquired.

 Already Exists – the Item Revision has been acquired previously.